OOgunremi/develop-test-deploy-js-app/README.md

  - Test the app.

- - Deploy the app using a docker container to AWS
+ - Deploy the app using a docker container to AWS.